V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 [G-code Sender](#g-code-sender)
 :   The g-code is just a list of instructions that define where the tool should go.
 The software
     used to "play" these instructions is the g-code sender and communicates with the controller.
-There are a number of options for this software most people have a personal preference along with it being well matched with your controller.
+There are a number of options for this software.
+Most people have a personal preference along with it being well matched with your controller.

 [Milling/Controller/Firmware](#milling-controller-firmware)
 :   The controller is responsible for taking g-code instructions and managing the precise movements